Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Model

-For training, we use \emph{hard negatives} mined from the previous iteration of the model in a process known as \emph{self-training}.
-Iterative learning is known to be a good way to improve the model quality~\cite{qu_rocketqa_2021, izacard_distilling_2020,sorokin2022ask}.
-We use this idea in the form illustrated in Fig.~\ref{fig:self-training}: on each step of the iterative procedure, the model retrieves top-$k$ documents from the database for each training set query.
-Then we treat these top-$k$ documents (except for the real ground truth answer) as hard negative examples for the next model training iteration; in Section~\ref{sec:eval} we show the results after one such loop ($\model_2$).
-For each query, as other (non-hard) negatives we use the other documents from the training batch and their hard negative samples; this is known as the~\emph{in-batch negative trick}~\cite{DPR,sorokin2022ask} that helps avoid sampling additional negatives.
+For training, we use \emph{hard negatives} mined from the previous model iteration via \emph{self-training}.
+We use iterative learning~\cite{qu_rocketqa_2021, izacard_distilling_2020} in the form shown in Fig.~\ref{fig:self-training}: on each step, the model retrieves top $k$ documents from the database for every training set query.
+Then we treat these top $k$ documents (except for the ground truth answer) as hard negative examples for the next model training iteration; in Section~\ref{sec:eval} we show the results after one such loop ($\model_2$).
+For each query, as other (non-hard) negatives we use other documents from the training batch and their hard negative samples; this is the~\emph{in-batch negative trick}~\cite{DPR,sorokin2022ask} that helps avoid sampling additional negatives.